BushyToaster88/dockerised-emailserver/README.md

 ![19-05-2024_09-46-33-PM_screenshot](https://github.com/BushyToaster88/dockerised-emailserver/assets/67993175/e0a7934d-b98d-4729-b117-854c1113847f)

 If you plan to send emails, you need to configure other records. **Note that for sending emails, a rDNS (Reverse DNS) record must also be configured.**
 If you do not want to send emails, you can ignore the below DNS settings.
+Remove all quotes when copying.

 DMARC Record (TXT)
 ![image](https://github.com/BushyToaster88/dockerised-emailserver/assets/67993175/c4457d7b-be2b-4d94-ad4d-e10f298a13ff)